mseminatore/TeslaJS/README.md

 ## Project Principles

 This project has a few principles that have and will continue to guide its development.

 1. **Dependency lean**.
 Try to keep the required dependencies to a minimum.
 2. **Comprehensive**.
 Attempt to expose the full Tesla REST API surface area.
 3. **Simple**.
 Using the library should be simple and straightforward following common conventions.
 4. **Server friendly**.
 Provide for use based on auth tokens and avoid requiring access to passwords.

 ## Contributing

-Contributions are welcome!
+Contributions are welcome, particularly bug fixes and enhancements!
 Pull Requests will be considered with the following guidelines.

 1. Must pass both `npm test` and `wintest` tests
 2. Should meet or exceed current code coverage level